openpsa/jsgrid/docs/content/configuration/grouping.md

  - `'min'` - apply the min function to the current group value and return the result
  - `'max'` - apply the max function to the current group value and return the result

-The option can be defined as function.
+The option can be defined as a function.
 If defined we pass three parameters to it - the current value, the name and the record object.
 The function should return value.
 Note that this value will be used again for the group value until it changes.

 Below is a example on using this function - simulating the `sum` function.